EmmanuelOchieng01/AI-market-research-assistant/README.md

 An intelligent system for scraping, analyzing, and summarizing global commodity and agriculture news using Natural Language Processing and sentiment analysis.

+## Problem Definition

+Global commodity and agriculture markets move fast, generating massive volumes of news and reports every hour.
+Analysts, traders, and agribusiness leaders struggle to keep up — manually scanning articles, reports, and market updates is slow, inconsistent, and prone to bias.
+Valuable insights are often missed simply because there’s too much information to process in real time.

+The AI Market Research Assistant solves this problem by using Natural Language Processing (NLP) to scrape, analyze, and summarize market news from multiple sources.
+It applies sentiment analysis and entity recognition to extract trends, company mentions, and commodity insights — transforming raw information into actionable intelligence through automated reports and an interactive dashboard.

 ## Features

 - Multi-source web scraping from RSS feeds